Lufthansa Group extends China flight cancellations to March 28 over virus outbreak

 Lufthansa had initially suspended its flights until the end of February.

-The airline added that some Hong Kong flights would be canceled while its Swiss subsidiary would use smaller aircraft for flights to and from Hong Kong in March.

-Reporting by Klaus Lauer; Writing by Thomas Seythal; Editing by Michelle Martin
+The airline added that some Hong Kong flights would be cancelled while its Swiss subsidiary would use smaller aircraft for flights to and from Hong Kong in March.
+(Reporting by Klaus Lauer Writing by Thomas Seythal Editing by Michelle Martin)